PlagueHO/AzureGlobalBootcamp2018/README.md

 ## Part 4 - Deploy your First Application

-1. Download a Kubernetes _Manifest_ file for the demo app to your Cloud Shell:
+1. Download a Kubernetes _Deployment_ file for the demo app to your Cloud Shell:

    ```bash
    wget https://raw.githubusercontent.com/PlagueHO/AzureGlobalBootcamp2018/master/src/azure-vote.yml
    ```

-1. Create the application by telling Kubernetes to create the _Deployments_ and _Services_ using the _Manifest_ file by running this command in the Cloud Shell:
+1. Create the application by telling Kubernetes to create the _Deployments_ and _Services_ using the _Deployment_ file by running this command in the Cloud Shell:

    ```bash